AdobeDocs/experience-manager-65.ko-KR/help/sites-developing/headless/graphql-api/graphql-optimization.md

 **Further Reference**

-Please contact Adobe to enable this capability for your AEM Cloud Service program and environments.
+Contact Adobe to enable this capability for your AEM Cloud Service program and environments.
 -->

 ### GraphQL 쿼리 최적화 {#graphql-query-optimization}